-This plan draws on partnerships.
-UN Environment cannot act in isolation.
-Delivering on the UNEA resolutions already goes beyond UN Environment-driven activities, as resolutions also invite Member States, UN Agencies, multilateral environmental agreements, and stakeholders, including local governments, non-governmental organizations and the private sector, to take action.
+This Plan draws on partnerships.
+UN Environment Programme cannot act in isolation.
+Delivering on the UNEA resolutions already goes beyond UN Environment Programme-driven activities, as resolutions also invite Member States, UN Agencies, multilateral environmental agreements, and stakeholders, including local governments, non-governmental organizations and the private sector, to take action.
 The Implementation Plan aims at reflecting that inclusiveness and collective responsibility.

 Beyond UNEA resolutions, the Ministerial Declaration offers a unique opportunity for the international community to address the main challenges to address pollution and get results.
-It also catalyzes efforts of Member

-States and key global, regional, national and city authorities and institutions and partners, as well as development banks to accelerate change and increase impact to prevent, better manage and control pollution.
+It also catalyzes efforts of Member States and key global, regional, national and city authorities and institutions and partners, as well as development banks to accelerate change and increase impact to prevent, better manage and control pollution.

-In order to upscale action, it is essential to build on already existing processes, connect better with the multilateral environmental agreements, initiatives, campaigns and partnerships that are addressing pollution, catalyzing action and harnessing synergies.
+To upscale action, it is essential to build on already existing processes, and connect better with the multilateral environmental agreements, initiatives, campaigns and partnerships that are addressing pollution, catalyzing action and harnessing synergies.
+This includes assisting countries in prioritizing pollution solutions to implement, based on, for example, impacts to human health.
 Assistance with resource mobilization can also be extended, based on country-driven needs assessments and partnership analyses.
-A clearer partners and stakeholders mobilization strategy highlighting incentives or targeted actions will be put in place for partner organizations to join if the plan is adopted.